DannyBen/bashly-book/src/advanced/lib-source.md

 1. You have multiple bashly-generated scripts, and wish to have a central place for shareable libraries.
 2. You wish to create a public source for libraries for bashly.
-3. You wish to create a private sharable libraries source for your organization.
+3. You wish to create a private shareable libraries source for your organization.

 ## Specifications